HatmanStack/android-movies/README.md

 # Movies

-License: MIT

 This is an Android Application that allows users to browse through The Movie Database using Live Data.
-It also includes animations, the ability to create a favorites list, and access to a demo.
+It also includes animations, the ability to create a favorites list, and trailers of the movies.

 ## Demo